hoisofthehois/COM-CSharpScripting/README.md

 - C#, targeting the .NET Framework, does not need any additional rumtime, as .NET comes with Windows in general.

 Especially the last item may be important when it comes to using any scripting features in an actual production environment.

+This repository provides a working example of how a scripting feature for C# (or any .NET language) can be implemented and made available to C++.
+It consists of a library *ScriptHost*, written in C#, that implements the actual script compilation and execution, a test script that applies a simple image processing operation to a Bitmap, and a C++ application running that script using the *ScriptHost* library.

 ## Implementation (details) of this project